FlavScents AInsights Entry: Geranium Oil (CAS: 8000-46-2)

 2. Sensory Profile

-Geranium oil is characterized by its fresh, floral, and slightly minty aroma with a rosy nuance.
+Geranium oil is characterized by a sweet, floral, and slightly minty aroma with a rosy nuance.
 It is often described as having a green and herbaceous undertone, contributing to its complexity.
-The intensity of the odor is moderate to strong, making it a prominent note in both flavors and fragrances.
-Geranium oil is typically used as an impact note or a modifier to add depth and realism to floral compositions.
+The intensity of its odor is moderate to strong, making it a prominent note in formulations.
+The oil is typically used as an impact note in both flavors and fragrances, providing a fresh and uplifting character.
+While specific taste and odor thresholds are not well-documented, geranium oil is known for its ability to blend well with other floral and citrus notes, enhancing the overall sensory experience.

 Citation hooks: FlavScents; peer-reviewed sensory literature